jadenseangmany/cse-15l-lab-reports/lablog3.md

     return arr;
   }
 ```
-Here I chose the method "reversed" whwere it's supposed to reverse an array given any amount of array.
+Here I chose the method "reversed" where it's supposed to reverse an array given any length of an array.
 For example, an array of {1,2,3} is supposed to return {3,2,1}.
 ### Faliure Inducing Input:
 ```
 @Test